-Thymomas typically occur in adults 40 to 70 years of age; they are rare in children and adolescents. ^{19,84} The etiology of thymomas is unknown; alcohol, tobacco smoking, and ionizing radiation do not appear to be risk factors for thymomas.
-3 The incidence of thymomas is higher in African Americans as well as Asians and Pacific Islanders, which suggests there may be a genetic component.^{3,85} Although some patients are asymptomatic, others present with chest pain, cough, or dyspnea.
+Thymomas typically occur in adults aged 40 to 70 years; they are rare in children and adolescents.^{19,83} The etiology of thymomas is unknown; alcohol, tobacco smoking, and ionizing radiation do not appear to be risk factors for thymomas.3 The incidence of thymomas is higher in African Americans as well as Asians and Pacific Islanders, which suggests there may be a genetic component.^{3,84} Although some patients are asymptomatic, others present with chest pain, cough, or dyspnea.
 Patients with thymomas often have autoimmune diseases.
-Approximately 30% to 50% of patients with thymomas have myasthenia gravis.86 Symptoms suggestive of myasthenia gravis include drooping eyelids, double vision, drooling, difficulty climbing stairs, hoarseness, and/or dyspnea.
-Before any surgical procedure, all patients suspected of having thymomas (even those without symptoms) should have their serum antiacetylcholine receptor antibody levels measured to determine whether they have myasthenia gravis to avoid respiratory failure during surgery.
-64,87 If patients have myasthenia gravis, they should receive treatment by a neurologist with experience in myasthenia gravis before undergoing surgical resection.88-91
+Approximately 30% to 50% of patients with thymomas have myasthenia gravis.85 Symptoms suggestive of myasthenia gravis include drooping eyelids, double vision, drooling, difficulty climbing stairs, hoarseness, and/or dyspnea.
+If patients have myasthenia gravis, they should receive treatment by a neurologist with experience in myasthenia gravis before undergoing surgical resection.86-89